Skip to Content

 It was made natively under OmekaS, an entirely Open Source software, made to organize, describe and credit document collections.

-This choice garanties the lack of a proprietary licence, tangible technical sustainability, and adaptability to the needs of local institutions.
-A platform wihtout hard limits, and that can grow at the same pace as the people using it.
+This choice guarantees the absence of a proprietary licence, tangible technical sustainability, and adaptability to the needs of local institutions.
+A platform without hard limits, and that can grow at the same pace as the people using it.

 Zayi library :

-As part of the Resicodi project, a library was developed, hosting 316 videos of professional training about things like agriculture, sewing, mechanics, cooking, construction, renewable energy, masonry, handiwork, computer basics, etc...
+As part of the Resicodi project, a library was developed, hosting 316 professional training videos covering topics such as agriculture, sewing, mechanics, cooking, construction, renewable energy, masonry, handiwork, computer basics, etc...

 We have repurposed all the resources from this former library, which had previously been hosted on WordPress—a general publishing platform, albeit not designed to manage hundreds of specialized documents.